-- Learning Agreement is an obligatory part of your application form in the Mobility Online application system.
+- Learning Agreement is an obligatory part of your application.
 It is a list of courses that you wish to take at UH and it helps you to organize your studies during the exchange.

 - Please fill in also the details of the contact person at the receiving unit (contact persons can also be used for when filling in your Digital/Online Learning Agreement).

 - The Learning Agreement is a preliminary plan.
 It does not guarantee a place on the course.

 Where to find courses?
 Are there any restrictions?

 - Information concerning courses in English can be found at Course selection.

 - If you are applying for the autumn semester or full year, we ask that you do not complete your Learning Agreement before April, because the most up-to-date course information will usually not be published before then.